miekg/skydns2/README.md

 This creates two files both with the basename `Kskydns.local.+005.49860`, one of the extension `.key` (this holds the public key) and one with the extension `.private` which hold the private key.
-The basename of this file should be given to SkyDNS's -dnssec
+The basename of this file should be given to SkyDNS's DNSSEC configuration
-option: `-dnssec=Kskydns.local.+005+49860`
+option: `Kskydns.local.+005+49860`

 If you then query with `dig +dnssec` you will get signatures, keys and NSEC3 records returned.